Staying Fit

 Gifting a bottle of wine, liquor or beer can be a nice way to show gratitude, but don’t try to send it through the mail.
 Any taxable intoxicating liquors with an alcoholic content of 0.5 percent or more are banned.

 The same goes for FedEx and UPS.
 Unless you’re a licensed shipper with a signed contract with UPS or FedEx, you can’t ship spirits.
-Instead, purchase from a physical or online retailer, or join a beer and wine club, and have your gift shipped by the business to your loved one.
+Instead, purchase them from a physical or online retailer, or join a beer and wine club, and have your gift shipped by the business to your loved one.

 Did You Know …